 4. I plan all three meals every day for a week at a time.
 Work leftovers into your lunches, and it is amazing how creative you can get with using them up.

 6. Write it down on a notecard, menu planning sheet, right on your calendar or whatever works for you.
 Plan your grocery list from the menu plan and double check items you already have on hand.

-7. At the bottom of each day I’ll write if there is anything special I need to plan ahead for the next day.
+7. At the bottom of each day, I'll write if there is anything special I need to plan for the next day.

-Note: Great reminder from a lovely reader (see first comment) Jennifer reminds you to save your meal plans each week then you have ideas already on hand for future planning.
-Thank you Jennifer!
+Note: A great reminder from a lovely reader (see the first comment) Jennifer reminds you to save your meal plans each week then you have ideas already on hand for future planning.
+Thank you, Jennifer!

 Some cookbooks I enjoy using every week:

 Family Feasts for $75 a Week – this one's a favorite!

 The Best 30 Minute Recipes

 1. Meal plan from the food you have on hand in your pantry and fridge.
 This is a great way to save money and declutter your pantry and fridge at the same time.

 2. Meal plan from your favorite grocery store sale flyer each week.